owlboy/vantage-public/README.md

 ### Change Log
 ## 01/30/19 - 2/15/20 - The Vantage
-* New room behind the theater in progress
+* A new room behind the theater is in progress
-* Fixed Udon boxes being disapearing in new room
+* Fixed Udon boxes disapearing in the new room
-*

 ## 01/20/19 - 1/30/20 - The Vantage
 * Many optimization fixes